pkerpedjiev/emptypipes/_posts/2015-05-20-europe-isochrone-map.md

 <meta charset="utf-8">
 <img itemprop="image" src="/img/isochrone_example.jpg" style='display:none' width=200 height=170>

-This map shows how long one would expect to travel to any point in Europe starting in Vienna, using only trains and walking at a brisk rate of 5 min / kilometer.
+Below is a map showing how long one would expect to travel to any point in Europe starting in Vienna, using only trains and walking at a brisk rate of 5 min / kilometer.
 <br>
 <div id="isochroneMap" style="height: 400px; width: 550px;"></div>